One-time Pad Encryption Model for Non-local Correlations

-{\it OTP-box.--} The idea of cryptography has been instrumental in the development of the current information era \cite{Kahn1996}.
-At its core, cryptography studies the faithful transmission of information, secured away from the access of an eavesdropper.
-This is achieved by encrypting the information in such a way that the data transmitted through a public channel contains (ideally) zero information about the original message unless decrypted by a key.
-For instance, OTP is a symmetric encryption scheme where the sender and the receiver share the same key.
-The key here is a bit string which is long as of the message to be encrypted and is randomly sampled and, crucially, only used once.
+The idea of cryptography has been instrumental in the development of the current information era \cite{Kahn1996}.
+OTP is a symmetric encryption scheme where the sender and the receiver share the same key.
+The key here is a bit string which is long as of the message to be encrypted and is uniformly randomly sampled and, crucially, only used once.
 The encryption step is simply to `XOR' the message with the key, {\it i.e.}, $\rm{Encrypt} =\rm{Message}\oplus\rm{key}$.
 The encrypted message is then sent over to the receiver, who will decrypt the message again by `XOR'-ing with the same key, {\it i.e.}, $\rm{Decrypt}=\rm{Encrypt}\oplus\rm{key}=\rm{Message}$.
 As analyzed by Shannon, the security of this protocol is ensured when the key is sampled uniformly randomly from the set of strings $\{0,1\}^m$, where $m$ is the bit-length of the message \cite{Shannon1949}.